Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Some might not want any extra help from an IDE or any Intellisense.
 And this is a great technique for new developers that want to learn the syntax of a language.

-Some developers use both an IDE and a simpler text editor.
+And there is nothing stopping you from using both an IDE and a simpler text editor.

-So what text editor you should use depends on you.
+So what text editor you should use depends on **you**.
 Your goals and preference.

-Some developers use the terminal as their text editor as well, and that is the second tool I wanted to talk about.
+The terminal can also be used as a text editor, and that is the second tool I wanted to talk about.

 ## 2. The terminal